Native freshwater fish of the Redlands

 Pest fish are mainly spread by people moving them between waterways.
 If you catch one, do not release it.
 Kill it humanely and dispose of it away from the water.
 It is unlawful to possess pest fish, alive or dead, or to use them as bait.
 Penalties of up to $200,000 apply.

 Please report any sightings or catches of pest fish to the 24-hour Fishwatch hotline on 1800 017 116 or via the Department of Agriculture and Fisheries online pest fish sighting form here.

 Line fishing for carp and tilapia has been shown to significantly decrease populations of these pests.
 Bait such as worms and corn work well for these species.
 Bait trapping of juveniles using funnel traps may also be an option.

 All forms of netting (except landing nets and scoop or dip nets) are illegal in the freshwaters of Queensland.
 Please visit the the Department of Agriculture and Fisheries website for details on freshwater fishing regulations.

 If water quality is good and habitat is available, releasing a mix of large and small bodied native fish can help boost native fish populations in your dam.
 There are several small-bodied native fish that are highly recommended to help control mosquito populations.
 It is important to ensure only local native species (preferably with local genetics) are released.

 In order to support our native fish populations, Redland City Council is running several proactive programs such as the Waterways Extension Program, to improve water quality (reduce nutrients and sediments), and to protect and enhance creek bank vegetation and aquatic habitats.
-The Redlands Waterway Recovery Report includes a comprehensive fish survey, which helps us track the health of our native fish populations.

 If you would like further assistance or information on native fish in the Redlands, please contact our Waterways Extension Officer at IndigiScapes on (07) 3824 8611.